 This chart gives you a wider picture of the attendance patterns over the last 24 months.
 Each bar represents one month.
 The taller the bar, the more often the family attended that month.
-This badge can be edited to show an individual's attendance.
+As of Rock v15.1, this badge can be edited to show an individual's attendance.